 - Pseudo Sine Wave

 - Pulse Width Modulation

 - The process of modulating a pulse train by varying the pulse width proportionately to the modulating signal.
 Typically refers to a Pulse Width Modulated (PWM) UPS output waveform in battery mode.
 Usually implies less than a true sine wave output with THD levels around 20%.
 See PWM Sine Wave.

 - PWM Sine Wave

-- Considered a mid-level waveform, a PWM sine wave is suitable for all but the most sensitive of critical computing applications.
+- Considered a mid-level waveform, a PWM sine wave is suitable for all but the most sensitive of computing applications.
 Rather than the smooth arc typically associated with a sine waveform, a PWM sine wave offers several rectangular steps to help mimic the energy supply of a sine wave.
-During the 1990's most manufacturers of standby and Line Interactive UPS systems began providing products with PWM sine wave output.
-See PWM Sine Wave and Sine Wave
+See Pulse Width Modulation, Sine Wave.

 - Duplicating devices to the extent that if one were to fail there would be an identical unit to replace the failed unit.
 Often employed in mission critical networking systems as "mirrored" or "redundant" servers where both machines are performing identical tasks.
 If one of these servers fails, the application will keep functioning.